carlinhoshk/website/src/content/docs/configure/billing/index.md

 ### With prebuilds enabled, does every push to my repository cost me credits?

 It depends on how you configured prebuilds.
 Prebuilds run on headless Gitpod workspaces and the cost depends on how long they run when triggered.

+### I was charged twice, can you help?

+Certainly, please send us a message at billing@gitpod.io